Kuenssi/DSPC/README.md

-A little calculator for Dyson Sphere Program-
+A little calculator for Dyson Sphere Program.